Enter the email address associated with your account, and we'll email you a link to reset your password.

 Termite treatment costs

 Shipping container costs

 Image: Ariel Celeste Photography (Shutterstock)

 1. Replace your front door Nothing says “welcome home” like a spick and span entryway.
 Luckily, if your front door is looking a little worse for wear, updating it could be possible without breaking the bank....– Read more

 Home Loans - September 28th

 There are a limitless number of locations that we could invest our time and money to improve the spaces that surround us.
 Most people immediately think of the bathroom and kitchen, and without doubt these are...– Read more

 Undertaking a renovation, new home or unit development can require a lot of logistics and project management.
 Setting a budget, arriving at a suitable design, navigating the relevant planning and building regulations, selecting materials, hiring the...– Read more

 Amanda Horswill is a Senior Finance Journalist at Canstar A journalist for more than two decades, Amanda Horswill has covered a gamut of subjects, including property, lifestyle, hyper-local news, data journalism, the Arts and careers.
-She’s served as the Editor of Brisbane News, Deputy Features Editor for The Sunday Mail, Deputy Editor – Digital at Quest Community News, and a host of other senior positions at News Corp, prior to joining Australia’s biggest financial comparison website, Canstar.
+She’s served as the Editor of Brisbane News, Deputy Features Editor for The Sunday Mail, Deputy Editor – Digital at Quest Community News, and a host of other senior positions, prior to joining Australia’s biggest financial comparison website, Canstar.
 Amanda is fascinated with the ever-changing world of finance.
 A passionate believer in the motto “knowledge is power”, she strives to translate the news into practical information that will help readers make informed decisions about their future.
 When not analysing the latest economic news, Amanda can be found pouring over local property listings, searching for her next renovation project.
 Follow her on Twitter and LinkedIn